 deviant.
 It is an expression that shows the consideration of homosexuality by society as something spoiled, wrong, etc. respect of heterosexuality.
 Probably has its origin in the late 19th and early 20th century, the era of pathology, in which homosexuality was considered a mental illness.

 manly woman.
-Expression derived from the word Hombre (man), used to point to women who, by their behavior or appearance are considered unfeminine and therefore might be lesbians.
+The expression derived from the word Hombre (man), used to point to women who, by their behavior or appearance are considered unfeminine and therefore might be lesbians.

-Juana Gallo (Joan Rooster) (1876-1958) is the alias of a famous woman who lived in Zacatecas (Mexico) whose life moves between a few details known and the myth.
-A myth she build encouraging it drinking and talking in bars, which was then amplified by an eponymous film of 1961, falsely focused on its revolutionary character.
-Her figure has been the subject of popular songs, biographies and exhibitions about his life.
+Juana Gallo (Joan Rooster) (1876-1958) is the alias of a famous woman who lived in Zacatecas (Mexico).
+Her biography moves between a few details known and the myth.
+A myth fed by herself drinking and talking in bars, which was then amplified by an eponymous film of 1961, falsely focused on its revolutionary character.
+Her figure has been the subject of popular songs, biographies, and exhibitions about his life.

 Joan three coconuts.
-Expression used in Chile, as a reference for masculine woman, expression used in Chile, as a reference for masculine woman, to tell girls should behave like young ladies of delicate manners and not as Juana Tres Cocos.
-We have not found the origin of this Chilean idiom, however since in Chile the word "cocos" is slang for testicles, it is possible that this expression, 3 testicles or 3 balls, is emphasized masculinity, suggesting that she is more male many men.
+Expression used in Chile, as a reference for masculine woman, to tell girls should behave like young ladies of delicate manners and not as Juana Tres Cocos.
+We have not found the origin of this Chilean idiom, however since in Chile the word “cocos” is slang for testicles, it is possible that this expression, 3 testicles or 3 balls, is emphasized masculinity, suggesting that she is more male than many men.

 Variations María tres cocos.

 play tennis.
-Expression used in Colombia to express that a woman is homosexual.
-We could not find information on the origin of this expression, but is probably related to some famous lesbian tennis players like Martina Navratilova, who in 1981 came out of the closet when no one did, and that in addition to have a spectacular track record, has worked as an LGBT activist on many occasions.
+An expression used in Colombia to express that a woman is homosexual.
+We could not find information on the origin of this expression, but is probably related to some famous lesbian tennis players like Martina Navratilova who, in 1981, came out of the closet when no one did, and that in addition to have a spectacular track record, has worked as an LGBT activist on many occasions.

-imported English term, used since the 40s to the 60s, for lesbians who did not identify with the category Butch or Femme, but they would be in a middle point, almost androgynous.
+English loan term, used since the 40s to the 60s, for lesbians who did not identify with the category Butch or Femme, but they would be in a middle point, almost androgynous.

-it is an expression widely used in Mexico as a synonym for lesbian.
-There are many blogs, websites, twitter and facebook accounts with slang Lencha as a title or name.
+It is an expression widely used in Mexico as a synonym for lesbian.
+There are many blogs, websites, twitter and facebook profiles with the slang Lencha as a title or name.
 In this sense, although it is likely in the beginning, would not a derogatory intention now.

 The exact origin of this lesbian slang is, for the moment, unknown, but some things can be commented.

-From 2005 it began an explosion on Internet activity for the word Lencha as lesbian slang, without konwing the motive or the process.
-The only thing that comes to mind is the gender expression of the character in the first film in the series, which curiously changed in the second but still quite strong despite ties and skirts she wear.
-You can not rule out that the reason is the own gender expression of the actress, Lucila Mariscal.
+From 2005 it began an explosion on Internet activity for this slang, without knowing the motive or the process.
+The only thing that comes to mind is the gender expression of the character in the first film in the series, which curiously changed in the second but still quite strong despite ties and skirts she wears.
+You can not rule out that the reason is the own gender expression of the actress, Lucila Mariscal.+

-its the most universal way to name homosexual women, that is, women who show inclination towards erotic and emotional relationship with individuals of the same sex.
+The word Lesbiana is the most universal way to name homosexual women, that is, women who show an inclination towards the erotic and emotional relationship with individuals of the same sex.

 today is a derogatory term used in Spain and Mexico against “masculine” women, and that is synonymous with Marimacho.
 The reason for inclusion in the dictionary is that its first reference is older than Marimacho, as appearing in the Spanish-Latin Dictionary by Nebrija, published in 1495.
 At that time, and today has the first meaning of “sterile” and the second “mannish”.
 Corominas relates it to the alleged inability to have offspring of mannish women to whom equate with lesbians, but we think it is a feminine and derogatory variant of the word macho, applied to those women who, for whatever reason, did not comply with the strict code of female behavior, as we explained in this dictionary entry, Marimacho, having nothing to do with the orientation or sexual life of women, at that time, quite limited.

-very derogatory term that originated in gender vigilance, and has been used to attack women with a gender expression that did not correspond with the strict female canon.
-Used in Spain, Paraguay and Chile.
+Marimacho is a very derogatory term that originated by gender vigilance and has been used to attack women with a gender expression that did not correspond with the strict female canon.
+Used in Spain, Paraguay, Puerto Rico, and Chile.

 The first dating is from 1611, contained in the manuscript supplement of the dictionary by S. Covarrubias as follows: